dataloop-ai/dtlpy-documentation/tutorials/faas/multiple_functions_and_modules/chapter.md

-# Multiple Functions
+# Multiple Functions and Modules
+## Multiple Functions
-## Create and Deploy a Package of Several Functions
+### Create and Deploy a Package of Several Functions
 First, login to the Dataloop platform:

 ```python